-For purposes of renewal of the IRB approval period, the IRB will generally approve minimal risk, industry-sponsored research for three (3) years.
-This means that the research must be reviewed and approved on or before the three-year anniversary of the previous IRB approval date.
+For purposes of renewal of the IRB approval period, the IRB will generally conduct continuing review of minimal risk protocols that are not subject to federal oversight at intervals of 3 years.
+This means that the research must be reviewed and approved on or before the three-year anniversary of the previous IRB review date.